 Unity of Command 2

 Unity of Command 2 is one of the best war games thanks to its merciless focus on your ability to manage supplies across distance, as well as deploying the forces available to you in the best possible fashion.
 Winning is about reading the map and planning bold, decisive campaigns that will keep your army rolling, despite perilously long supply lines and the constant threat of being cut-off.

 It’s a great introduction to the sub-genre of operational war games, and a welcome change of perspective for those of us wondering what really makes a war run.
 If they can’t be fed or equipped, it doesn’t matter how well a soldier is shooting.
 Check out Wargamer’s Unity of Command 2 review for more details.

 This isn’t your run-and-gun shooter, nor is it the flashy, dramatic skirmishes of Battlefield – it’s a serious simulation of modern military conflict, and tries to instil a sense of hyper-realism that you won’t find in many shooters.
 Sometimes the most sobering thing you can do to drive home the vulnerability of battle in war games is to strip away everything we’re used to in a shooter – regenerating armour, piles of hit points, copious cover – and show how quickly we’d really last under fire.
-Operation Flashpoint was a concerted effort to do just that.
-It’s still remarkable when played today.
+Operation Flashpoint is a concerted effort to do just that.